Tap your laptop. Switch anything.

 Pick what a tap does.

 Cycle windows.
 Switch apps.
 Hide screen.
 Run a keyboard shortcut.
-Map up to three patterns.
+Change it whenever you want.

 Tap your laptop.